Revolutionary-Games/Thrive/doc/making_guis.md

 least be an exit button that is made focused by a `FocusGrabber` (and it should have all the navigation directions set to itself to avoid navigating away from it).
-This way a controller user can at least exist the screen without having to force close the game or reach for a mouse.
+This way a controller user can at least exit the screen without having to force close the game or reach for a mouse.

 Making Tabs